OutSquareCapital/LogEye/README.md

 LogEye is for people who want to understand exactly what happens, when and where in their code.
 (Python beginners rejoice!)

-**No more print() debugging everywhere, no more need to launch the debugger for moderate, everything's automatic!**
+**No more print() debugging everywhere, no more need to launch the debugger, everything's automatic!**

 It's incredibly useful in quickly seeing how algorithms work without hooking up frameworks or debuggers!